Television Program Logs

 Where should program logs be submitted?

-Program logs must be submitted through the TV Logs Filing Website.
+All TV program logs should be submitted through the TV Logs Filing Website

 For more information please refer to the information at the top of the page on Submitting Program Logs.